-Classification
+Range Classification

-Clear
+0 - 10 Clear

-Slightly colored
+10 - 20 Slightly colored

-light tea color
+20 - 40 light tea color

-tea colored
+40 - 80 tea colored

-highly tea colored
+80 highly tea colored

-4) Total Phosphorus: the nutrient considered most responsible for elevated microscopic plant growth in our New Hampshire Lakes. - Total phosphorus concentrations measured in the surface waters (epilimnion) were highly variable and ranged from 6.7 to 30.8 parts per billion (ppb) and did include phosphorus concentrations in excess of 10 ppb that are considered sufficient to cause an algal bloom.
-Phosphorus concentrations documented in 10 Waldron Bay and 20 Gilson Cove were generally higher than the concentrations recorded in the more southerly sampling locations; 30 Bartlett Cove and 40 Hemlock Camp (refer to Appendix A).
+4) Total Phosphorus: the nutrient considered most responsible for elevated microscopic plant growth in our New Hampshire Lakes. - Total phosphorus concentrations, measured in the surface waters (epilimnion). were low to moderate when collected by the Winnisquam Lake volunteer monitors and ranged from 5.2 to 20.0 parts per billion, ppb.
+As little as 10 ppb of phosphorus is considered sufficient to stimulate an algal "bloom".
+Like the chlorophyll α data, the total summary for the Lake Winnisquam phosphorus concentrations exhibited a general trend of decreasing values from the northernmost (Site 10 Waldron Bay) to the southernmost (Site 40 Hemlock Camp) sampling station.